Special Constable - Courts

 - Must possess current First Aid/CPR certificate;

-- Must be physically able to perform position duties;
+- Must be physically able to perform position duties and pass PREP test.

 - Knowledge of the Criminal Code would be considered an asset;